shinox/board_ledpwm_i2c/README.md

 To try:

-    Clone to "simavr/examples/" then make.
+    Cd to "simavr/examples/" then clone and "make".

 Idea to test ability of Atmega32 to software PWM 10x 10W LED lights and cooling FANs, providing cheap light alternative for Marine Aquarium.